 If you have had a previous knee injury that you need to protect, or just want to avoid it in the first place, a knee brace is the best you can do for knee protection.
 These are very commonly used by motocross riders.
 One of the best available I can highly recommend is the CTi knee brace.
 These are supplied and fitted for the rider by none other than Australian Yamaha motocross legend Stephen Gall of Gall Bros.
 Medical.

 - Shoulder injuries.
 The rotator cuff and the tendons and muscles surrounding it are another very common injury.
-Dislocations are also fairly common with motocross riders, and many ride with a dirt bike shoulder support if they have had a previous injury needing extra support.
+Dislocations are also fairly common with motocross riders, and many ride with a dirt bike shoulder brace if they have had a previous injury needing extra support.

 - Collarbone breaks.
 A common one that I am all too familiar with.
 It’s not a serious injury and means a few weeks with your arm in a sling.
 When you fall from a bike, if your arm is the first thing to hit the ground, or if you land awkwardly, the collarbone is the first thing to break.
 Wearing a dirt bike neck brace may provide some protection, in addition to the neck protection.
+Earlier neck braces that rested on your collarbones have been thought to be responsible for collarbone breaks, but a good neck brace these days sits up off the collarbones, so the problem has been solved.

 - Wrist and Ankle injuries.
 Sprains are the result of ligaments being stretched beyond the normal limits.
 Ankle sprains are very common, often caused by the weight of the bike coming down on your ankle or impacts with rocks or tree roots.
-Ankle braces are available, but nothing is better than a good pair of motocross boots, even for trail riding.
+Ankle braces are available, but nothing is better than a good pair of Off-Road boots, even for trail riding.
 Dirt Bike elbow guards and wrist guards are available to protect your wrists, forearm, and elbows.

 Dirt Bike riding can be a dangerous sport, there’s no getting around that.
 But if you make a few simple changes to the way you ride, and how you prepare, it can be a great family activity.